marick/lens2/mostly_words/implementation03-update.md

 preceding `key(:b)` lens.
 What must that look like?

 The `V1` version of `seq` gets wrapped values and has to unwrap them.
-But this `V2` version gets *replacement* values for the current level of the data structure.
-It doesn't have to do anything.
+But this `V2` version gets a sub-container that's had a repacement done.
+It doesn't have to do anything but return that value to the previous lens, which will put it into the enclosing container.
 So that's easy:

     # `get_all` version                                     # `update` version
     def seq(outer_lens, inner_lens) do                      def seq(outer_lens, inner_lens) do